• Skip to primary navigation

 Really.

-It’s just that a lot of the methods in statistics were created by statisticians working in different fields–economics, psychology, and yes, straight statistics.
+It’s just that a lot of the methods in statistics were created by statisticians working in different fields–economics, psychology, medicine, and yes, straight statistics.
 Certain fields often have specific types of data that come up a lot and that require specific statistical methodologies to analyze.

 Economics needs time series, psychology needs factor analysis.
 Et cetera, et cetera.